Gabrielle Union, 48, Rocks A Colorful Bikini Top As She Splashes In A Waterfall

 Many of the followers recognized the setting as Dunn’s River Falls in Jamaica, a popular tourist destination known for its natural beauty.

 This is not the first time that Union’s social media followers have gotten a glimpse of her bikini body in the heart of the winter.
-On New Year’s Eve, she took to Instagram to share a photo collage of some of her highlights of the year, including plenty that showed her lounging in the sun while wearing revealing swimsuits.
+On New Year’s Eve, she took to Instagram to share a photo collage of some of her highlights from the year, including plenty that showed her lounging in the sun while wearing revealing swimsuits.

 Though the onset of the coronavirus forced Union and her family to spend more time indoors, she still managed to get out in the sun as often as possible.
-As The Inquisitr noted, she shared a viral snap back in August showing her wearing a thong two-piece swimsuit.
+As The Inquisitr noted, back in August she shared a viral snap of herself wearing a thong two-piece swimsuit.
 The imaged showed her posing on a boat and smiling as she stood in front of the glistening water.